Privacy Information for Event Participants

 • YouTube

-To the extent necessary, we process and store your personal data for the duration of our business relationship or to fulfill contractual purposes.
-This includes, among other things, the initiation and execution of a contract.
+To the extent necessary, we process and store your personal data for the duration of our business relationship and for the fulfillment of contractual purposes.
+This includes, among other things, activities related to the initiation and performance of a contract.

-In addition, we are subject to various retention and documentation obligations arising, among other things, from the German Commercial Code (HGB) and the German Fiscal Code (AO).
+In addition, we are subject to various statutory retention and documentation obligations arising, among other sources, from the German Commercial Code (Handelsgesetzbuch, HGB) and the German Fiscal Code (Abgabenordnung, AO).
 The retention and documentation periods prescribed therein range from two to ten years.

-Finally, the retention period is also determined by the statutory limitation periods, which, for example, pursuant to Sections 195 et seq. of the German Civil Code (BGB), are generally three years, but in certain cases may extend up to thirty years.
+Finally, the retention period is also determined by applicable statutory limitation periods, which, pursuant to Sections 195 et seq. of the German Civil Code (Bürgerliches Gesetztbuch, BGB), are generally three years but may, in certain cases, extend to up to thirty years.

 Your Rights

-Every data subject has the right of access under Article 15 of the GDPR, the right to rectification under Article 16 of the GDPR, the right to erasure under Article 17 of the GDPR, the right to restriction of processing under Article 18 of the GDPR, the right to notification under Article 19 of the GDPR, and the right to data portability under Article 20 of the GDPR.
+Every data subject has the right of access pursuant to Article 15 of the GDPR, the right to rectification pursuant to Article 16 of the GDPR, the right to erasure pursuant to Article 17 of the GDPR, the right to restriction of processing pursuant Article 18 of the GDPR, the right to notification pursuant to Article 19 of the GDPR, and the right to data portability pursuant to Article 20 of the GDPR.

-In addition, you have the right to lodge a complaint with a data protection supervisory authority pursuant to Art.
-77 GDPR if you believe that the processing of your personal data is not lawful.
+In addition, you have the right to lodge a complaint with a data protection supervisory authority pursuant to Article 77 of the GDPR if you believe that the processing of your personal data is not lawful.
 This right to lodge a complaint is without prejudice to any other administrative or judicial remedy.

-If the processing of data is based on your consent, you are entitled under Article 7 of the GDPR to withdraw your consent to the use of your personal data at any time.
-Please note that the withdrawal only takes effect for the future.
-Processing that took place prior to the withdrawal is not affected.
-Please also note that we may be required to retain certain data for a specific period of time to comply with legal requirements.
+Where the processing of your data is based on your consent, you are entitled, pursuant to Article 7 of the GDPR, to withdraw your consent to the use of your personal data at any time.
+Please note that the withdrawal of consent is effective only for the future.
+Processing carried out prior to the withdrawal of consent remains unaffected.
+Please also note that we may be required to retain certain data for a specific period in order to comply with legal obligations.

-To exercise your rights, you may contact us using the contact details provided.
+To exercise your rights, you may contact us using the contact details provided above.

 Right to Object

-To the extent that the processing of your personal data is carried out pursuant to Art.
-6(1)(f) GDPR to safeguard legitimate interests, you have the right under Art.
-21 GDPR to object to the processing of this data at any time on grounds relating to your particular situation.
-We will then no longer process this personal data, unless we can demonstrate compelling legitimate grounds for the processing.
-These must override your interests, rights, and freedoms, or the processing must serve the establishment, exercise, or defense of legal claims.
+Where the processing of your personal data is based on Article 6(1)(f) of the GDPR for the purposes of pursuing legitimate interests, you have the right, pursuant to Article 21 of the GDPR, to object at any time to the processing of your personal data on grounds relating to your particular situation.
+In such cases, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing that override your interests, rights, and freedoms, or unless the processing serves the establishment, exercise, or defense of legal claims.

-The provision of personal data for the purpose of deciding whether to enter into a contract, fulfilling a contract, or carrying out pre-contractual measures is voluntary.
-However, we can only make a decision in the context of contractual measures if you provide the personal data necessary for the conclusion of the contract, the fulfillment of the contract, or pre-contractual measures.
+The provision of personal data for the purpose of deciding whether to enter into a contract, for the performance of a contract, or for the implementation of pre-contractual measures is voluntary.
+However, we can only make decisions in connection with contractual measures if you provide the personal data that is necessary for the conclusion and performance of a contract or for the implementation of pre-contractual measures.

 Automated Decision-Making

-As a general rule, we do not use fully automated decision-making pursuant to Art.
-22 GDPR for the establishment, fulfillment, or execution of the business relationship, nor for pre-contractual measures.
-Should we use these procedures in individual cases, we will inform you separately or obtain your consent, provided this is required by law.
+As a general rule, we do not use fully automated decision-making pursuant to Article 22 of the GDPR for the establishment, performance, or administration of a business relationship, or for pre-contractual measures.
+Should we use such procedures in individual cases, we will inform you separately and, where required by law, obtain your consent.